schluppeck/RHCode/README.md

 # RHCode
-A repo of all the code I am currently working on.
+A repo of the code I am currently working on.